stac-extensions/ceos-ard/radar-source.md

 > which includes the specification for [Product Data](radar.md#stac-items-ard-product).

 > \[!NOTE]
-> THis document is a draft and not finalized yet.
+> This document is a draft and not finalized yet.
 > We welcome feedback from early adopters.

 **Additional resources:**